 Does Jewelry Have to be Removed Before Surgery?

-If you are preparing for surgery, your doctor will likely ask you to remove your jewelry but this is not always easy if you have a new piercing or beloved piece of jewelry you wear daily, such as a wedding ring.
+If you are preparing for surgery, your doctor will likely ask you to remove your jewelry but this is not always easy if you have a new piercing or a beloved piece of jewelry you wear daily, such as a wedding ring.
 The policy often changes between doctors and it depends on where your jewelry is located.
 Sometimes, taping the jewelry is an option if you cannot or do not want to remove the jewelry.

 During your surgery, there are a lot of moving parts and people in the operating room.
 One of the biggest risks is that your jewelry could be snagged by your surgical gown, the surgeon’s gloves or clothing, or the wires monitoring your heartbeat and other vitals.
 If your jewelry gets caught, the skin around the piercing site could be torn or damaged, which leaves you at risk for infection.